stpledger/CellSociety/doc/DESIGN_PLAN.md

 Ben Auriemma- Ruleset superclass & Ruleset subclasses

 This is the general separation of work that we are going to start with, but if any one member is overwhelmed with the work they have been assigned, then a member who has a lighter workload will help once they have completed their work.
 The general order we are looking to complete the project in is: XML input, Driver class, Cell class, Grid superclass and subclasses, Ruleset superclass and subclasses, GUI/Display class.
 However, we are going to get the barebone of each component done first so that things are up and running enough to test as we work to complete the various parts.

+# Use cases

+Apply rules to middle and edge cells
+ * To apply these rules, we will use the step function in driver to call an update function from the Game of Life ruleset class which follows the logic of the ruleset which will update the entire grid with both the middle and edge cells
+* After all cells are updated from the function, we will pass that information into a display class that shows all the graphical visualizations including the GUI.
+The display class will loop through all the information (from a hashmap) of the grid and visualize each individual cell.
+* From the XML, we will read it in through the driver class that then sends the information to the setUp() function in the driver class which uses the information to initialize it.
+* To change the simulation, the user has to hit menu to go back to the main menu and then choose a new simulation to execute.